-You can use your FAQ page to educate your users and answer most common questions about your services or products.
-Nothing is worse than people contacting you asking the same questions over and over again.
+You can use your FAQ page to educate your users and answer the most common questions about your services or products.
+Nothing is worse than people contacting you and asking the same questions over and over again.

-By providing this information you will save time, but FAQ page has other benefits, as well.
+By providing this information you will save time, but the FAQ page has other benefits, as well.
 FAQ Pages are great for SEO, since they include questions, keywords, and phrases people are using to find answers.

-What to include on FAQ page:
+What to include on the FAQ page:

 Bonus: Store, Gallery, Portfolio, Terms

-Every business is different and this means that in addition to basic pages included in this post, other pages might be required depending on the type of business.
-For example, a small business that sells products will need pages for e-commerce, web agency will need a portfolio to showcase their client work.
+Every business is different and this means that in addition to the basic pages included in this post, other pages might be required depending on the type of business.
+For example, a small business that sells products will need pages for e-commerce, web agency will need a portfolio to showcase its client work.

 Regardless of what your business does, at the very least you need to include the pages listed here and then decide what other pages you might want to add.
 When users come to your website, they should not waste time trying to find the information they need.
 Your website must be clear and easy to navigate, so users can quickly learn about who you are and what you do.